Princeton NJ: You Don’t Have to Be An Einstein To Love It

 McCarter Theater, Princeton NJ

-SEE: McCarter Theater
+SEE: McCarter Theatre Center

 Among them was a copy of Einstein’s 1939 letter to FDR, impelling him to develop nuclear weapons before the Germans did.
-There was also a 1952 letter from Israel Prime Minister Ben Gurion, requesting that Einstein accept the Presidency of Israel.
+There was also a 1952 letter from Israel Prime Minister Ben Gurion requesting that Einstein accept the Presidency of Israel.

 Einstein Exhibit Landau Brothers Princeton NJ